 - 16 oz box rotini pasta

-- 1 medium size cauliflower head chopped into bite size pieces
+- 1 medium sized cauliflower chopped into small florets

 - 2 tablespoons butter